vmware-tanzu/community-edition/CONTRIBUTING.md

 - `make build`: builds the individual piece of software

 Some of these targets may be irrelevant to you and your project.
-The top level TCE Makefile still expects these targets to be present, but it's ok to simply print a message stating the target is being skipped or is not applicable.
+The top level Tanzu Community Edition Makefile still expects these targets to be present, but it's ok to simply print a message stating the target is being skipped or is not applicable.

 Beyond the expected targets listed above, package authors are encouraged to create targets that are useful